Last Christmas (film): Music

 The musical score was composed by Theodore Shapiro.
 Back Lot Music has released the film score.

 An official soundtrack album was released by Legacy Recordings on CD, two-disc vinyl, and digital formats on 8 November 2019.
 The album contains 14 Wham! and solo George Michael songs, as well as a previously unreleased song originally completed in 2015 titled "This Is How (We Want You to Get High)".
 The soundtrack album debuted at number one on the UK Official Soundtrack Albums Chart and at number 11 on the UK Albums Chart on 15 November 2019.
 It also entered the Australian Albums Chart at number seven, and peaked at number 26 on both the Irish Albums Chart and US Billboard 200.

 Release

 In the United States, the film was due for release on 15 November 2019, but was moved up a week to 8 November.
 It was released on 15 November 2019 in the United Kingdom.

 Home media

-Last Christmas was released on Digital HD from Amazon Video and iTunes on 21 January 2020, and on DVD and Blu-ray on 4 February 2020.
+Last Christmas was released on Digital HD from Amazon Prime Video and iTunes on 21 January 2020, and on DVD and Blu-ray on 4 February 2020.